OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/06-Testing_for_Client-side_Resource_Manipulation.md

 | Object          | object                                    | data   |
 | Script          | script                                    | src    |

-The most interesting ones are those that allow to an attacker to include client side code (for example JavaScript) that could lead to XSS vulnerabilities.
+The most interesting ones are those that allow to an attacker to include client-side code (for example JavaScript) that could lead to XSS vulnerabilities.